r0b0t1cu/ZX-Spectrum-27C512-EPROM-Adapter/README.md

 # ZX Spectrum 27C512 EPROM Adapter

 This adapter board allows you to replace the original ROM of a ZX Spectrum 48K with a **27C512 (64KB) EPROM**, giving you space for multiple ROM images.
 Useful for switching between different BASIC versions, custom ROMs, diagnostics tools, etc.
+This build is meant for testing and experimenting; the adapter does not fit inside a standard ZX Spectrum 48K case.

 ![Adapter Installed](IMG/IMG_0560.JPG)